-The modelling has shown that a new phosphate permit condition may be required to ensure the River Anker achieves 'Good' status for phosphate in the future; however, the modelling shows that this would be required with current discharge volumes (i.e. before growth is considered).
 The following section outlines the possible options of upgrade requirements which could be implemented to ensure growth does not prevent future 'Good' status for phosphate being achieved.

 The existing permit (i.e. not inclusive of growth) requires changes to the phosphate condition and process upgrades to ensure Good phosphate status could be achieved in the future.
 The requirement to change the ammonia, BOD and phosphate conditions for the new permit would require process upgrades at Atherstone WwTW by the time approximately 1,800 dwellings are built within the WwTW catchment.